Overview

 Compared to P2FA, the Montreal Forced Aligner has more features.
 It supports several languages with pretrained models and it allows you to train new models for any language.
 It is also easier to install on your own computer.

 Do these commands the first time you want to use MFA on a *particular* lab computer.
-First enable the aligner (say Y when prompted):
+First install the aligner (say Y when prompted):

 conda create -n aligner -c conda-forge montreal-forced-aligner